mwganson/MeshRemodel/README.md

 ### Coplanar tolerance
 This sets the tolerance to use when determining which points lie on the same plane as the 3 selected points that define the plane.
 Higher numbers mean less restrictive results, producing more points, not all of which might actually be coplanar.
 But even if they're not coplanar they'll be forced into coplanarity starting with v1.81.
 The tolerance number represents the volume of a tetrahedron created using the 3 selected points and the point currently under consideration in cubic mm.
 It's also used in creating a wireframe object, but should rarely need to be changed for that purpose.
 If you find some edges of the wireframe are missing, try making this smaller.
 Default: 0.001 mm^3
 #### Release notes:<br/>
+* 2021.09/05 (version 1.82)<br/>
+** Add new command Flatten Points.
+This command flattens all points in an object to the plane defined by the first 3 selected points, similar to  Create Coplanar Points Object command except it flattens all the points / vertices in the object.
+This command also works with solids.<br/>
+** Create Points Object command now supports Point cloud objects created in Points workbench.
 * 2021.08.24 (version 1.81)<br/>
 ** Improvements to create coplanar points object, now points should be really coplanar (I hope).
 ** added new function gu.flattenPoints(pts,align_plane) -- pts is list of Part.Vertex objects.